codematch-llm/.github/profile/README.md

 ## Project Workflow
 Below is the general workflow of CodeMatch, which outlines how the system works end-to-end.
-Following the workflow, we provide detailed explanations of each component to give you a clear understanding of the process behind it.
+Following the workflow, we provide detailed explanations of each component to give a clear understanding of the process behind it.

 <img src="https://github.com/user-attachments/assets/e0282343-a483-4b2a-8a8b-099c67778d82" alt="Workflow" width="500">